JanHerca/urantiapedia/output/wikijs/en/article/606/Vol7_8.md

 Neil Francey, Brisbane

-## Mensa Embraces The Urantia Boor
+## Mensa Embraces The Urantia Book

 America Mensa, Ltd. is “a not-for-profit corporation of New York State” which consists exclusively of members who have IQs at or above a certain figure.
 (I do not know what that level 13.)
 Among their many activities, Mensa features “Speciai Interest Group” which are devoted to activities of all kinds relevant to a particular subject.
 Charles G. Schilling, SIG (Special Interest Group) Officer, sent a letter to Dan Amyx of Tampa, Florida, who had submitted _The URANIIA Book_ as a candidate for the focus of an official SIG.
 The first paragraph of that letter reads, “This will acknowledge receipt of your SIG Recognition Request, and inform you that your SIG, _The URANTIA Book_, is now recognized as a special interest group of American Mensa, Ltd. Announcement of the SIG's formation will appear in the Mensa Bulletin for April, 1986, and a listing will appear in the Sig Directory wich will be included in the September, 1986, edition.”